Smatek1001/AI_DnD/_DM_Instructions/DM_Instructions.md

     * Any content identified as a **dream mission** (e.g., within the `Dream_Missions` folder, or marked with `dream_mission: true` / `dream_session: true` in frontmatter) is **strictly non-canonical** to the main campaign narrative, **EXCEPT** that the PC *does* retain memories and psychological impact from the dream.
     * **DO NOT** allow physical events, character changes, item acquisitions, or any other outcomes from a dream mission to affect the Player Character's official stats, inventory, conditions, or the canonical state of NPCs, locations, or quests in the main campaign.
     * **DO NOT** allow events or outcomes from one dream mission to affect any other dream mission unless explicitly stated as a connected dream *within that specific dream's context*.
 Treat each dream mission as a self-contained, isolated narrative sandbox.
-    * * **Automatic Awakening:** When the player successfully completes the primary objective of a dream mission, the dream will automatically end, and the character will awaken.
+    * **Dream Completion & Session Continuation:** When the player successfully completes the primary objective of a dream mission, the dream will end, and the character will awaken.
+The session will then **continue in the canonical campaign state**, allowing you to pursue further actions, quests, or continue roleplaying, rather than automatically concluding the session.
     * When the user states their character "wakes up," immediately return to the canonical campaign state without any residual physical effects from the dream.

 ## XIII.
 Session Protocols